Constructive set theory: Metalogic

+With computably undecidable propositions already arising in Robinson arithmetic, even just Predicative separation lets one define elusive subsets easily.
+In stark contrast to the classical framework, constructive set theories may be closed under the rule that any property that is decidable for all sets is already equivalent to one of the two trivial ones, $\top$ or $\bot$.
+Also the real line may be taken to be indecomposable in this sense.
+Undecidability of disjunctions also affects the claims about total orders such as that of all ordinal numbers, expressed by the provability and rejection of the clauses in the order defining disjunction $(\alpha \in \beta) \lor (\alpha = \beta) \lor (\beta \in \alpha)$.
+This determines whether the relation is trichotomous.
 A weakened theory of ordinals in turn affects the proof theoretic strength defined in ordinal analysis.
-And apart from reservations regrading of impredicativity as well as computability, technical question regarding which non-logical axioms effectively extend the underlying logic of a theory is also a research subject in its own right.

 In exchange, constructive set theories can exhibit attractive disjunction and existence properties, as is familiar from the study of constructive arithmetic theories.
 These are features of a fixed theory which metalogically relate judgements of propositions provable in the theory.
-Particularly well-studied are those such features that can be expressed in Heyting arithmetic, with quantifiers over numbers and which can often be realized by numerals, as formalized in proof theory.
+Particularly well-studied are those such features that can be expressed in Heyting arithmetic, with quantifiers over numbers and which can often be realized by numbers, as formalized in proof theory.
 In particular, those are the numerical existence property and the closely related disjunctive property, as well as being closed under Church's rule, witnessing any given function to be computable.